Sri Lanka’s central bank raises key rates to curb inflation

 The central bank said Sri Lanka’s economy is estimated to have contracted 1.6% from a year earlier in the first quarter of the year.
 Shortages of fuel and electricity have further crimped economic activity in April-June.

-Even though the economy already has slowed, the interest rate hikes would help temper expectations for further price increases, aiding the central bank in bringing inflation down to a target of 6%-7%, the central bank said in a statement.
+Even though the economy already has slowed, the interest rate hikes would help temper expectations for further price increases, helping bring inflation down to a target of 6%-7%, the central bank said in a statement.

 Due to the acute fuel and power shortages, Sri Lanka has kept schools shut for weeks, while the government has asked state employees other than those in essential services to work from home.